-To be successful, participants must demonstrate skill in programming, robotics, electronics and mechatronics.
+To be successful, participants must demonstrate skills in programming, robotics, electronics and mechatronics.
 Teams are also expected to contribute to the advancement of the community as a whole by sharing their discoveries with other participants and by engaging in good sportsmanship, regardless of culture, age or result in the competition.
 All are expected to compete, learn, have fun, and grow.

-RoboCupJunior Soccer consist of two sub-leagues: Soccer Open and Soccer Lightweight.
+RoboCupJunior Soccer consists of two sub-leagues: Soccer Open and Soccer Lightweight.
 These rules apply for both sub-leagues.
 There are two main differences between the two leagues.

 - Soccer Lightweight is played using a special ball that emits an IR signal ball.
-Robots may weigh up to 1.1 kg, may have a ball-capturing zone of up to 3.0 cm, and may use batteries up to 12.0 nominal voltage. - Soccer Open is played using a passive, brightly colored orange ball.
-Robots may weigh up to 2.4 kg, may have a ball-capturing zone of up to 2.5 cm, and may use batteries up to 15.0 nominal voltage.
+Robots may weigh up to 1.1 kg, have a ball-capturing zone of up to 3.0 cm, and use batteries up to 12.0 nominal voltage. - Soccer Open is played using a passive, brightly colored orange ball.
+Robots may weigh up to

+2.4 kg, have a ball-capturing zone of up to 2.5 cm, and use batteries up to 15.0 nominal voltage.

-Please see Rule 5, BALL for balls specifications and Rule 8, LEAGUE REGULATIONS for more details for specifications/regulations.
+Please see Section 6 for balls specifications and Section 9 for more details for specifications/regulations.